r9y9/WORLD.jl/README.md

 w = World(fs, period) # fs might be 16000, 22100 or 44100
 ```

 This is not necessary but might be useful.
-The composite type `World` just holds sample frequency and frame period that are used almost all of WORLD functions.
+The composite type `World` just holds sample frequency and frame period that are used by almost all of WORLD functions.
 You can call WORLD functions directly as well.

 Suppose `x::Array{Float64}` is a input monoral speech signal like